Latest Digital Marketing Statistics – State of the Industry 2021

 9. Only 64% of small businesses have their own website.

-It’s amazing to think that in 19, more than one-third of small and mid-sized businesses aren’t online.
+It’s amazing to think that in 2021, more than one-third of small and mid-sized businesses aren’t online.
 While those business owners might think all this digital marketing mumbo jumbo is useless, digital marketing stats show that local searches are now hugely important for brick-and-mortar businesses.
-Even if you sell hot dogs on a street corner, it’s worth creating an online presence.
+Even if you sell hot dogs on a street corner, it’s worth creating an online presence, and with resources such as free website builders readily available online, there’s really no excuse.

 10. About 28% of small businesses spend less than $500 on building their website.